 This year long course explores the structure of the real and complex number systems.
-Students will learn to recognize the techniques of algebra as reflections of these structures.
-Various topics include functions, logarithms, trigonometry and statistics.
+Various topics include functions, linear systems, matrices, quadratics, polynomials, radicals, exponentials, rationals.

-ALGEBRA IIA, MMC
+ALGEBRA ESSENTIALS, MMC

-This year long course is the first year of a two-year Algebra II course exploring the structure of the real and complex number systems.
+This year long course explores the structure of the real and complex number systems.
 Students will learn to recognize the techniques of algebra as reflections of these structures.
-Various topics include functions, logarithms, trigonometry and statistics.
+Various topics include systems of equations, matrices, linear and guadratic functions, and polynomials.